 At Schrier Law Group, we offer a free initial consultation to answer your questions about filing a personal injury claim following a serious Accidents.

 Get the money that you deserve for serious injuries.
 Call 1-866-700-7285 to talk to a lawyer.

 Won’t the Other Driver’s Insurance Company Treat Me Fairly?

 Don’t believe the advertising hype.
-An insurance company is not your friend, especially following a car Accidents.
+An insurance company is not your friend, especially following a car accident.
 Knowing this can help you avoid disappointment and stress later on.

 Shortly after a crash, an insurance adjuster may get in touch with you and may even urge you to sign some documents.
 Any document presented to you by an insurance company has been thoroughly vetted by the insurer’s car crash attorney to make sure it limits the company’s liability as much as possible.

 Often, insurers will want to close a case fast by quickly offering the accident victim a check.
 When this happens, it is possible the insurer anticipates a much larger payment if the victim files a personal injury lawsuit.
 The initial offer is meant to prevent this from happening.
 Before you accept any offer, have an experienced personal injury lawyer review the documents you receive from the insurance company.
 You could unknowingly sign away your right to future claims.